-- Danger of alienating existing PLASTIC users - Would be nice if nothing/not much stopped working while applications migrate - Do we need to take special steps? - ▶ Attempt to fix crossover date from PLASTIC to SAMP? - Difficult to organise probably not practical - ▶ Existing PLASTIC applications encouraged to speak both PLASTIC and SAMP? - Temporary measure - Not ideal for developers - Probably would work best - ▶ PLASTIC/SAMP bridge? - Temporary measure - A SAMP hub implementation could also function as PLASTIC hub, translating messages between the two - Or separate daemon could do a similar job (hence work with any SAMP hub) - Translation unlikely to be perfect (PLASTIC msg ← SAMP Mtype correspondance required) - Could probably be made to work reasonably well??
+- Danger of alienating existing PLASTIC users - Would be nice if nothing/not much stopped working while applications migrate - Do we need to take special steps? - Attempt to fix crossover date from PLASTIC to SAMP? - Difficult to organise probably not practical - Existing PLASTIC applications encouraged to speak both PLASTIC and SAMP? - Temporary measure - Not ideal for developers, but would probably work best - ▷ PLASTIC/SAMP bridge? - Temporary measure - A SAMP hub implementation could also function as PLASTIC hub, translating messages between the two - Or separate daemon could do a similar job (hence work with any SAMP hub) - Translation unlikely to be perfect (PLASTIC msg \leftrightarrow SAMP Mtype correspondance required) - Could probably be made to work reasonably well??